By John, CPSP, CCHW, Recovery Coach

 By midday:

 I’m meeting with someone fresh out of detox.
 There’s a certain energy that comes with those early days—hope mixed with fear, determination with doubt.
 Their story is unique, as all of them are, and it’s my job to listen, really listen, and try to meet them where they are.
 It’s humbling to witness someone’s first steps on this path.
 I see myself in them, the same fears and sparks of hope that maybe, just maybe, this time will be different.
 Then, there are the quieter moments—the text messages that go unanswered, the no-shows, the clients who stop reaching out.
 These are the hard parts, the moments when I feel helpless.
 It’s easy to question if I’m making any difference at all.
 I’ve learned that part of this work is accepting that I can’t fix everything or everyone.
 Sometimes, people aren’t ready, and that’s okay.
 I must remind myself that it’s not about me, it’s about being there when they are ready.
 The emotional toll is real.
 It’s not just their pain I carry, but the echoes of my own journey that resonate with each person I meet.
-There are days when I feel like I’m not doing enough, when the weight of others’ struggles feels almost too heavy to bear.
+There are days when I feel like I’m not doing enough.
 But then there are the wins—the little victories, the breakthroughs, the moments when someone realizes they’re stronger than they thought.
 Those moments make it all worth it.

 As the day winds down: